khgiddon/khgiddon.github.io/about.md

 Hi, I'm Kyle.
 You can reach me at [kylegiddon@gmail.com](mailto:kylegiddon@gmail.com), or check out my [LinkedIn](https://www.linkedin.com/in/kyle-giddon/).

-I'm a Product Analyst/Data Scientist and I'm currently taking some time to relax before starting a new role in late February.
+I'm a Product Analyst/Data Scientist, and I'm currently taking some time to relax before starting a new role in late February.

 Previously, I led the product analytics team at [Jobcase](https://www.jobcase.com/) in Cambridge, MA.
 My role involved building the team to bring data-driven insights to solve business problems, define strategy, and move key metrics.
 My group's responsibilities spanned working with cross-functional teams through the product lifecycle, ad hoc analytics to support decision-making, and metric/data governance.